odd2022/ALTEGRAD-2024-2025---Generating-Graphs-with-Specified-Properties/README.md

 corresponding to the description.
 The pipeline to deal with this task can be achieved by training a latent diffusion for conditional graph generation

+### Code details
 We based our code on the baseline given for this project given by the teachers which was [Evdaimon et al., 2024](https://arxiv.org/pdf/2403.01535)
+Each folder represent a different direction taken in the project.
+The VAE folder (based on the baseline) was the most conclusive and the direction leading to the est score.
+A file "Rapport_ALTEGRAD.pdf" details more precisely what we did during the challenge.